PistoiaAlliance/UDM/Code/spresi2udm/README.txt

 Sample Python code to convert a SPRESI RD file to the UDM format

 Author: jarek.tomczak@pistoiaalliance.org
-Date:   15 November 2018
+Date:   18 February 2020

 Introduction
 ------------

-This package contains Python 3 code used to convert a sample SPRESI RD file to the UDM format 5.0 (Brooklyn).
+This package contains Python 3 code used to convert a sample SPRESI RD file to the UDM format 6.0.
 The code was written for this particular conversion and doesn't pretend to be generic to handle e.g. all variations of existing RD files.

 Contents